 Articles of Association of Episurf Medical AB (publ), company identity no 556767-0541

 The name of the Company is Episurf Medical AB.
 The Company is a public company.

-The registered office of the Company shall be in the municipality of Stockholm.
+The Board of Directors shall have its registered office in the municipality of Stockholm.